vision4robotics/SGDViT/README.md

 ## Acknowledgement
-The code is implemented based on [pysot](https://github.com/STVIR/pysot), [HiFT](https://github.com/vision4robotics/HiFT), and [Swin Transformer:] (https://github.com/microsoft/Swin-Transformer).
+The code is implemented based on [pysot](https://github.com/STVIR/pysot), [HiFT](https://github.com/vision4robotics/HiFT), and [SwinTransformer] (https://github.com/microsoft/Swin-Transformer).
 We would like to express our sincere thanks to the contributors.